jatinselmokar/jatinselmokar.github.io/_posts/2020-04-30-neighborhoodsegmentation.md

 <img src="/assets/images/clustering/top5.png" alt="Top 5 Categories" style="height:400px;">

 ### One-Hot Encoding Restaurant Categories

+As the restaurant categories contains categorical data, it is one-hot encoded for the purpose of K-Means algorithm.
-Panda's "get_dummies" method is used to one-hot encode the venue category column.
+Panda's "get_dummies" method is used in encoding the venue category column.

 ```python
 #Encode VenueCategory column